hoodieblanket/learningJourney/Material/Python3/MITx6001x/Simple Programs.md

 print("Please think of a number between 0 and 100")

 while True:
-    guess = int(high + low) //2 #this assigns the guess value with each iteration as high and low divided by 2 print("Is your secret number: " + str(guess) + "?")
+    guess = int(high + low) //2 #this assigns the guess value to each iteration of high and low being divided by 2 print("Is your secret number: " + str(guess) + "?")
     ans = input("Enter 'h' to indicate the guess is too high. \
             Enter 'l' to indicate the guess is too low. \